Procedure Guide ·Ultrasound ·2026

 2What's the difference between an ultrasound and an X-ray?

-X-rays show bones, organ size and shape, and foreign objects well.
-Ultrasound shows soft tissue detail — organ texture, blood flow, fluid, and internal structure of organs.
-They're complementary tools.
-X-rays are often done first, and ultrasound follows when more detail is needed about specific organs.
+X-rays show bones, organ size/shape, and foreign objects.
+Ultrasound shows soft tissue detail-texture, blood flow, fluid, and internal structure.
+They're complementary.
+X-rays done first; ultrasound follows for specific organs.

 3How should I prepare my cat for an ultrasound?